 Think on it.
 This doesn’t necessarily mean continual movement of forms but it can mean renewal- allow yourself to be renewed, revitalized in each moment.
 Keep in mind that you too are a rolling stone even when you are still.

-check out this site Jesus: On the eve of the day of reckoning few will be able to sleep.
+you could try this out Jesus: On the eve of the day of reckoning few will be able to sleep.
 There will be an unease, a malaise, across the world.
 Events will have come and gone and many will be awakening to the changes we have put in place.

 Economic viability now will be the bed rock for the individual.
 Teach yourself now how to care for yourself materially.
 Strip the excess now and many years of financial pain will be spared.